Saifa36622/DRL_HW3/README.md

   (Figure (1) from Wang et al., "Flexible Transmission Network Expansion Planning Based on DQN Algorithm")
 </p>

+1. initial state

+pass the state $s_0$ from the enviroment to the eval net

+2. Choose Action $a_t$

+in eval net ,It use epilon greedy to seleceted the action with probability $𝜖$ -> selected random action or probability $ 1- 𝜖$ -> selected by $argmax_a Q(s,a;θ)$ from the estimate $Q(s,a;θ)$ from NN

+3. Execute and revieve observation feedback

+Environment responds the param such as Next state $s_{t+1}$ ,reward $r_t$ or done flag

+4. Store experience in Replay Buffer

+store the feedback from the enviroment in the replay buffer

+5. Sample mini-batch from Replay Buffer

+Randomly sample multiple past experiences (feedback) at batch size $k$ (such as 32 or 64) back in to eval net for the NN model in eval net to estimate (to calculate on loss funciton in the future)

+6. Calculate Target Q-Value (from Target Net)

+Randomly sample multiple past experiences (feedback) at batch size $k$ (such as 32 or 64) to target net for the NN model in target net too (to calculate on loss funciton in the future)

+7. Calculate Loss Function

+calculate loss function from the result of the eval net and target net at the same Replay Buffer batch at time $t$

+$$ L(θ)=E[(Q_{target} ​− Q_{eval} ​ (s,a;θ))^2 ]$$

+8. Update Eval Net (Gradient Descent)

+then update the Eval Net weight using the loss function that we calculate

+$$θ←θ−α∇_θ ​ L(θ)$$

+9. Update Target Net (Slowly Follow Eval Net)

+ on soft update or Hard Update every N steps

+10. Then repeat the step

 ### MC reinforce (Monte Carlo Policy Gradient Algorithm)